BastilleBSD/bastille/docs/chapters/subcommands/bootstrap.rst

 -----
 You need to bootstrap a release before creating a container with that release.
-The bootstrap command is also used when a new FreeBSD version is released and you want download it for creating new containers, or for upgrading existing containers.
+The bootstrap command is also used when a new FreeBSD version is released and you want to ownload it for creating new containers, or for upgrading existing containers.

 To update a release as patches are made available, see the `bastille update` command.
 To upgrade containers to a new version of the operating system, see the